 7. Born on the bayou

 Well he wasn’t born on one, but he was born in a small Alabama town and moved to a Mississippi bayou when he was just 6 years old and spent most of his childhood there.
 It was here he became an amateur exterminator — only he didn’t spray for termites.
 He once had to catch an alligator because it had gotten “too big.”

-Tatum, who is the voice of Superman in The LEGO® Movie, is a country boy at heart.
-His favorite place to visit is his Uncle Bruce’s ranch in Wetumpka, Alabama where his mother grew up.
+He says his favorite place to visit is his Uncle Bruce’s ranch in Wetumpka, Alabama, where his mother grew up.

 8. He uses his star power to raise awareness

 Back in September 2017, Tatum and Rogue One: A Star Wars Story star Diego Luna teamed up to raise awareness for those who have been impacted by the earthquakes in Mexico.

 9. He & Roxane Gay are working on something…

 In October 2017, both Tatum and renowned feminist author Roxane Gay took to social media to share a selfie of the two.